asteris-llc/converge-elk/README.md

 ## Usage

-After running vagrant up, you should have a working Kibana instance backed by Elasticsearch.
+After running `vagrant up`, you should have a working Kibana instance backed by Elasticsearch.
 Filebeat is installed on the Vagrant host and is configured to send logs to Elasticsearch.